Skip to content

 Will I take the pets with me after euthanasia?

 How are large dogs handled?
+What is the physicality of this work?

 What does the hospice work entail?